Stacked coins red background

 Transaction costs as a comparative tool

 The level of transaction costs can be a measure of the execution quality obtained by a fund manager.
-Used in the right way, they can be a good comparison when analysing the value of different fund choices, which was the intention behind the MiFID II and PRIIPs regulations.
-Transparency has certainly been increased across the board, with some asset managers choosing to go further than regulations strictly dictate and disclosing transaction costs not just in funds, but also in model portfolios, for example.
+Transparency has certainly been increased across the board, with some asset managers choosing to go further than regulations strictly dictate and disclosing transaction costs not just in funds, but also in model portfolios, as AJ Bell Asset Management does.

 However, whilst it would be tempting to think that ‘smaller is better’, when comparing fund transaction costs you have to make sure that you are not comparing apples with oranges.